CABowers/MyFixIt/README.md

 ## Install Guide MyFixIt 1.0 - Non developer
 ### PRE-REQUISITES
-* You must have downloaded the Alexa app on your phone and must be in possession of an Alexa device (Echo, dot, Fire TV, etc. PLEASE ADD MORE HERE)
+* You must have downloaded the Alexa app on your phone and must be in possession of an Alexa device (Echo, dot, Fire TV, etc.)
 ### DEPENDENCIES
 * None
 ### DOWNLOAD